Fairness in penalty shootouts: Is it worth using dynamic sequences?: Introduction

 \section{Introduction}

-The order of actions in a sequential contest can generate various psychological effects that may change the ex-ante winning probabilities of the contestants.
-Soccer penalty shootouts, used to decide a tied match in a knockout tournament, offer a natural laboratory to test whether teams with equally skilled players have the same probability to win.
-Since the team favoured by a coin toss can decide to kick the first or the second penalty in all rounds (before June 2003, this team was automatically the first-mover), psychological pressure may mean that the second-mover has significantly less than 50\% chance to win.
+Soccer penalty shootouts---used to decide a tied match in a knockout tournament---offer a natural laboratory to test whether teams with equally skilled players have the same probability of winning.
+Since the same team kicks the first penalty in all rounds, mental pressure might imply that the second-mover has significantly less than 50\% chance to win.

 Previous research has shown mixed evidence and resulted in an intensive debate.
-While most authors find that the starting team enjoys an advantage \citep{ApesteguiaPalacios-Huerta2010, Palacios-Huerta2014, DaSilvaMioranzaMatsushita2018, RudiOlivaresShatty2019}, some papers do not report such a problem \citep{KocherLenzSutter2012, ArrondelDuhautoisLaslier2019}. \citet{VandebroekMcCannVroom2018} argue that this disagreement is mainly due to inadequate sample sizes, thus the natural solution would be to design and implement an appropriate field experiment---but this would take years.
+While most authors find that there is a First Mover Advantage \citep{ApesteguiaPalacios-Huerta2010, Palacios-Huerta2014, DaSilvaMioranzaMatsushita2018, RudiOlivaresShatty2020}, other papers do not report such a problem \citep{KocherLenzSutter2012, ArrondelDuhautoisLaslier2019}.
+According to \citet{KassisSchmidtSchreyerSutter2021}, the order of kicking does not influence the winning probabilities, but the right to choose the sequence of moves (being preferred by the coin toss) does matter.
+This disagreement is probably due to inadequate sample sizes \citep{VandebroekMcCannVroom2018}, thus the straightforward solution would be to design and implement an appropriate field experiment---which would take years and wide support from the decision-makers.

-Nonetheless, almost all stakeholders recognise that penalty shootouts are potentially \emph{unfair}.
-According to a survey, more than 90\% of coaches and players choose to increase the psychological pressure on the other team by kicking the first penalties \citep{ApesteguiaPalacios-Huerta2010}.
-The IFAB (International Football Association Board), the rule-making body of soccer has recently planned to consult ``\emph{a potentially fairer system of taking kicks from the penalty mark}'' \citep[Section~``The future'']{IFAB2017, IFAB2018}.
-A straightforward alternative, the Alternating ($ABBA$) rule, has been trialled in some matches \citep{Csato2020a}.
-However, the 133rd Annual Business Meeting (ABM) of the IFAB has decided to stop the experiment due to ``\emph{the absence of strong support, mainly because the procedure is complex}'' \citep{FIFA2018b}.
+However, almost all stakeholders recognise that penalty shootouts are potentially \emph{unfair}.
+According to a survey, more than 90\% of coaches and players want to increase the psychological pressure on the other team by kicking the first penalties \citep{ApesteguiaPalacios-Huerta2010}.
+With the increasing use of information technology in soccer games such as the video assistant referee (VAR), the fairness of penalty shootouts will probably emerge as a topic of controversy in the future.